 The Night Ministry began searching for properties that could address the facility challenges with The Crib and OHM two years ago.
 The initial search for The Crib centered in Lakeview, but, despite help from local officials and community members, a suitable, affordable spot could not be found in the neighborhood, so the search for the program's new home widened to other areas of the city.

-In the meantime, The Night Ministry learned that the Ravenswood building that houses its headquarters, which it had moved into in 2002, had been sold and was going to be converted into storage.
+In the meantime, The Night Ministry learned that the Ravenswood building that houses its headquarters, which it had moved into in 2002, had been sold.
+With its lease ending on December 31, 2019, The Night Ministry started to consider moving its central office.

 Barbara Bolsen, The Night Ministry's Vice President of Strategic Partnerships & Community Engagement, was leading the property searches when she located the building on North Ashland.